Simon Watt is an award-winning biologist, writer, science communicator, comedian and TV presenter.

 The Ugly Animal Roadshow- For primary, secondary and family audiences

 Why should the panda get all the praise?
 The Ugly Animal Preservation Society is dedicated to raising the profile of the world’s most aesthetically challenged endangered species.
 Join biologist and presenter Simon Watt for a performance that celebrates and explores the incredible biology of the animal kingdom’s most monstrous.
 The show features videos, demonstrations and lots and lots of audience participation.

 There are versions of the presentation available for both primary and secondary schools.
 This show has toured nationally and internationally and was sent to Mexico, Bulgaria, USA and elsewhere by the British Council as an example of world leading science communication

-Simon does other shows including-
+Simon performs other brilliant biology shows for schools including-